Supporting Every Learner: Rethinking Education in Trinidad and Tobago

 • Helpful support programmess like the School Feeding Programme and Textbook Rental initiatives.

-These are strong foundations, and we should continue building on them.
+These are foundations, and we should continue to build and improve.

 What Needs Improvement

 Exam-centric pressure: Our focus on high-stakes testing, particularly SEA preparation, often creates stress for both children and parents.
+(We do not teach the life skills that can assist children to cope.)
 There’s little room for creativity or reflection.

 Limited support for neurodivergent students: Many children with ADHD, Autism, and other learning differences need differentiated strategies, yet classrooms often lack the resources to provide them.
 (Read more about Neurodivergent Learners here - Neurodiversity in Education: How to Create Supportive and Inclusive Classrooms — The Desha Academy).

-Weak Comprehension foundations: Too many students can read but not understand.
+Weak Comprehension foundations: Too many students can “call words” but do not read and understand.
 Improving Comprehension Skills must be a national priority.
 (Explore our tips for boosting Reading Comprehension - 5 Clear Signs Your Child Has Comprehension Problems - How Trinidadian Parents can use get Help — The Desha Academy).

 A Vision for a Better System